Dayal of Ternate: Revolt

 However, the Queen Mother reacted by withdrawing to a fortified place on the island, and forbade the people to deliver foodstuff to the fortress.
 The siege ended when a new captain, Gonçalo Pereira arrived to Ternate, and a temporary reconciliation took place.
-Unfortunately, Pereira did not behave much better than his predecessor, and a succession of new sieges of the Portuguese fort ensued.
+Pereira did not behave much better than his predecessor, and a succession of new sieges of the Portuguese fort ensued.
 The Ternatans temporarily allied with Tidore, Bacan and the Papuan Islands to maintain the blockade.
 With no hope for relief, the Portuguese had to comply and agreed to release Sultan Dayal.
 Thus peace was restored, but the current captain Vicente de Fonseca began to plot with the Ternatan grandee Pati Sarangi to get rid of the young sultan.
 Apparently, Pati Sarangi hoped to gain the throne.
 The plans were discovered, however, and Dayal and his mother escaped to Tidore in 1533, where his uncle Sultan Mir ruled.
 He later proceeded to Jailolo at safe distance from the Portuguese.